Skip to main content

 Layered on top of this foundation are the mechanisms that address sophisticated, targeted attacks: a chain of trust that makes key substitution detectable, crowd security that catches irregularities client-side, MFA integration that treats identity providers as independent proof-providers rather than trusted insiders, and tamper-evident audit logs that make rogue activity visible within minutes.

-The result is a system where the attack surface is radically reduced, the value of a successful breach is radically diminished, and the burden of proof falls entirely on cryptography.
+The result is a system where the attack surface is dramatically reduced, the value of a successful breach is radically diminished, and the burden of proof falls entirely on cryptography.
 It is the one mechanism that neither insider threats, zero-day exploits, nor compromised infrastructure can quietly bypass.

 tiCrypt is not a harder wall.
 It is a fundamentally different approach to what security means.